Is Purchasing and Procurement the Same? The Name Game

 Risk evaluation and mitigation

 The processes that constitute both the functions and their scope of work also have a stark difference.
 They have different goals and objectives which renders purchasing as tactical and procurement as strategic.
-Procurement places high importance on non-transactional facets of acquiring goods and services, for example, achieving cost savings through effective spend analysis, unlocking the highest value of contractual agreements, enhancing buyer-supplier relationships, etc. To re-iterate, purchasing mainly focuses on placing an order and ensuring timely payments and delivery.
+Procurement places high importance on non-transactional facets of acquiring goods and services and for example, achieving cost savings through effective spend analysis, unlocking the highest value of contractual agreements, enhancing buyer-supplier relationships, etc. To re-iterate, purchasing focuses on placing an order and ensuring timely payments and delivery.